Choosing the right tree or shrub for your area

 - Fruit/nut: Many varieties of trees and shrubs can provide food for wildlife.

-- Soil moisture/texture: Different tree varieties have different growing soil needs and requirements.
-More information
+- Soil moisture/texture: Different tree varieties have different growing soil moisture and types.

 - Shape: Trees can be V-shaped, pyramidal, oval, round; all add interest to your landscape.